-With your support, DASH connected 4,205 Adults and Children with safe housing, advocacy services, safety planning, and community resources to live safely away from the threat of violence.
+With your support, DASH fulfilled 4,205 service requests from Adults and Children seeking safe housing, advocacy services, safety planning, and community resources to live safely away from the threat of violence.

 Survivors connected to housing services, advocacy, safety planning and resources